axboehm/TerrainDesigner/README.md

 - Different components
 - representation of sphere geometry using signed distance fields
 - terrain shader made to be adaptive to any type of geometry using: height based blending, triplanar UV mapping, texture bombing

+# Credits

+The code and assets were entirely created by Alexander Boehm.
+3D models were created using Blender, ZBrush and Marvelous Designer.
+Textures were made using Substance Designer, assets were textured using Substance Painter and Blender.
+Some textures, such as those for the terrain and UI are created in code at runtime of the application.